ekeskn/ekeskn/README.md

-I'm Ege 👋, a software developer.
+I'm Ege 👋, a mobile developer.
 ---

 ## About Me